Study Buddhism Home

 Developing Interest in Benefiting Future Lives

-This text was written by Atisha, a great Indian master who lived about a thousand years ago.
-He had studied in Indonesia, the island of Sumatra; he’d made a long journey there, a very difficult journey.
-Buddhism had spread there long before and he went there particularly to...
+Background of the Text This text was written by Atisha, a great Indian master who lived about 1,000 years ago.
+He had been to study in Indonesia on the island of Sumatra.
+He had made a long, very difficult journey there.
+Buddhism had spread there long before, and he went...

 Commentary on “Lamp for the Path to Enlightenment” – Dr. Berzin